Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Good to know

-- App control/scheduling if you like automations.
+- App control and scheduling are helpful if you like automation.

 Best for: small bedrooms or guest rooms where noise and price matter.